ShubJas/JOSAA-2024-Documentation-Implementation/Data_Table_Schema.md

 # Table Schemas Documentation

 ## Introduction
-This document provides detailed documentation of the table schemas used in Round 1 of our project.
+This document provides detailed documentation of the table schemas used in JoSAA/CSAB project.
 Each table is listed with its corresponding columns and a brief description.

 ## Table Documentation Overview